sheikhrachel/Omdb.wrapper/readme.md

 - Provides Actor, Director, Genre, Country, Language, and Production Studio searches in search history

+- Provides typechecking and error handling for user inputs

+- Help documentation implemented for information on valid types and inputs on functions

 ## Prerequisites

 Ensure you are running Python 3.7.1